 --use-seeds flag.
 This will create a

 seeds directory in your project where seed files can be placed.
+This mode is suitable in case you have many seeds

+it fetch seeds as they come.
 For further discussion on seed files please see the CGC tutorial.

 You will need to